DMTF/Redfish-Tools/csdl-to-json-convertor/README.md

 ## Configuration

-To configure the generated JSON Schema files, you define configuration keys in a configuration file.
-Use the `--config` command-line argument to specify the configuration file.
+To configure the generated JSON Schema files, define configuration keys in a JSON configuration file and use the [`--config` command-line argument](#usage "#usage") to specify the configuration file.

 If you omit either any keys in the specified configuration file or the `--config` command-line argument, the converter uses the keys in the default [`dmtf-config.json`](dmtf-config.json#L1 "dmtf-config.json#L1") configuration file.